Coaches / Staff

 Brian Gill Head Coach

-Gill spent the past season as assistant coach for Penn, helping coach four All-Ivy honorees.
+Gill spent 2017 as an assistant coach for Penn, helping coach four All-Ivy honorees.
 Prior to his arrival in University City, he spent seven seasons at Georgetown as an assistant.
 His tenure in the nation's capital was highlighted by five trips to the NCAA Tournament, including reaching the NCAA College Cup final in 2012 and appearances in the Elite Eight (2014) and Sweet Sixteen (2013, 2015).
 Georgetown won four Big East championships and was nationally-ranked each season from 2010-15.

 Jonathan Delano Assistant Coach

-Jonathan Delano enters 2019 in his second year as an assistant coach for the University of Pennsylvania men's soccer program.
+Jonathan Delano concluded his second year as an assistant coach for the University of Pennsylvania men's soccer program in 2019.

 Delano arrived to Penn after spending the past five seasons at Harvard, most recently in the role of associate head coach.
 His tenure featured the second-most Ivy League wins over the past five years in the history of Harvard soccer, and in 2015, Delano was named the NSCAA East Region Assistant Coach of the Year.